Eb0nY-April14/test-your-english-quiz/README.md

     * First Time Visitor Goals

-        a) I want to easily understand the main purpose of the site and navigate easily around it. very intuitive and easy to figure out how to
+        a) I want to easily understand the main purpose of the site and navigate easily around it.

         b) I want to be able to submit my answer and get response quickly on whether I'm right or wrong.